jugglerchris/textadept-vi/README.md

 * ex-mode commands (limited): :e, :w, :q
 * Misc: ^Z to suspend (with the included "kill" Lua extension)
 * Esc to return to command mode
+* In insert mode: ^p to find matching completions in the current buffer.

 What doesn't
 ------------
 Everything else, and some of the above.
+I mainly use the curses version under Linux.